Provides files to download data as it existed for this dataset on previous dates.

 Important notes and usage information

-We have produced granular GVA data for Lower-layer Super Output Area (LSOA, in England and Wales), Data Zone (DZ, in Scotland) and Super Output Area (SOA, in Northern Ireland) levels, which we call "building blocks".
-These building blocks can be aggregated to build larger geographical areas for analysis and comparison.
-The building blocks data are consistent with our latest Regional economic activity by gross domestic product, UK release
+We have produced granular gross value added (GVA) data for Lower-layer Super Output Area (LSOA, in England and Wales), Data Zone (DZ, in Scotland) and Super Output Area (SOA, in Northern Ireland) levels, which we call "building blocks".
+These can be aggregated to build larger geographical areas for analysis and comparison and are consistent with our Regional economic activity by gross domestic product, UK release.
+This dataset contains aggregate estimates of GVA constructed from those building blocks.

 In some cases, it has not been possible to perfectly match the boundaries of the area required.
 A "best fit" approach has been used to aggregate all the building blocks whose centroid lies within the target area.
-For larger areas, the relatively small inaccuracies tend to balance out, leaving results that are still generally reliable.
-For smaller aggregate areas, like wards, these approximations can result in considerable GVA activity being assigned to the wrong ward.
-We advise additional caution in interpreting the results for wards included in this publication.